danielsantillan26/rock_paper_scissors/README.md

 # Rock Paper Scissors

-This program is a Rock Paper Scissors game.
+This program is a Rock Paper Scissors game in Java.

 Users can play against each other or a computer, who can either play a fair or biased game.

+Code written by Daniel Santillan.

 ## Download Instructions